 With Australians officially decreasing their alcohol intake in recent times, interest in finding a wine which strikes a balance between alcohol content and flavour is more in vogue than ever.

 What is a low-alcohol wine exactly?
-They tend to sit around the 9% abv (alcohol by volume) mark, which is substantially lower than your average vino – around 13% abv.
+They tend to sit around the nine per cent ABV (alcohol by volume) mark, which is substantially lower than your average vino – around 13 per cent ABV.